-CSQ Common Sense 101 (the book and course) had to identify all of the social, economic and engineering projects needed to build Aristotle’s Good Life from a wide Global viewpoint, down to a focused Individual point-of-view.
-Thirty-eight major projects were identified, then sequenced chronologically, and this created the CSQ 100 Year Plan.
+CSQ Common Sense 101 (the book and course) set out to identify all of the worthwhile social, economic and engineering projects needed to build Aristotle’s Good Life from a Global, Country, Community, School, down to an Individual’s point-of-view.
+Thirty-eight major projects were identified in all, and then these were sequenced chronologically to create the CSQ 100 Year Plan.

-With this plan in hand, cherry-picking just the projects that were needed to deliver an easily scalable Good Life was straight-forward.
-World Peace – The Transition explained in detail the #WPProjects that were needed and, of course, it also explained How to build them.
+With this plan in hand, cherry-picking just the projects that were needed to deliver an easily scalable Good Life (World Peace) was straight-forward.
+World Peace – The Transition explained in detail, the #WPProjects that were needed to transition us all to a sustainable society – and, of course, it also explained “How” to build these projects.

 CSQ Research is the home of the SUSTAIN Project Management Method, a powerful building & method of change which describes:

 Discovery (WHAT is needed) -> Design (HOW will we Implement) -> BUILD -> Monitoring & Life Cycle Management